 - Preheat oven to 200C

-- Cut base and stalks off cauliflower and cut into thick slices, about 3-4cm thick (don’t worry if florets fall off)
+- Cut base off cauliflower and cut into thick slices, about 3-4cm thick

-- Place cauliflower on a roasting pan and spray lightly with spray oil
+- Place cauliflower on a roasting pan and drizzle with extra virgin olive oil

 - Roast cauliflower for around 30 minutes, or until well browned.
-Add almonds and roast for a further 5 minutes
+Add almonds and roast for a further 5 minutes, watching carefully so that they don’t burn

 - Meanwhile, make dressing by placing all ingredients in a small bowl and mixing well until smooth